joshgowdyprog/GB-energy-trading/docs/dataset_descriptions.md

 Similarly the exact sources of actual price and volume data which are the key inputs for model training are unknown although unlikely to be completely incorrect.

-In summary, these datasets shuld be regarded as toy datasets until better data is found!
+In summary, these datasets shuld be regarded as toy datasets!